rogerallen/iris/README.md

 Iris is a OpenGL 1.0-like graphics pipeline implemented in Clojure for educational purposes.
 Others may find this useful for understanding a basic graphics pipeline.
-I've used it to learn about programming in Clojure, lazy sequences and futures.
+I've used it to learn about programming in Clojure, performance in Clojure, lazy sequences and futures.

 My main goals were: